azsk/AzTS-docs/01-Setup and getting started/README.md

 This is the last step.
 You need to run install command `Install-AzSKTenantSecuritySolutionConsolidated` present as part of setup script with all required parameters (parameters details given below).
 This consolidated setup command, will:
 1. Check and install missing Az PowerShell modules required to deploy AzTS scan solution resources
-2. Setup central scanning managed identity.
+2. Setup central scanning identity.
 For scanning, AzTS requires a [User-assigned Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) (central scanning identity owned by you) which has 'Reader' access on target subscriptions on which scan needs to be performed.
 3. Create Azure AD application for secure authentication.
 This is required to secure the login and authentication process from AzTS UI.
 4. Create infra resources and schedule daily security control scan on target subscriptions